-- Office building is proposed at block 2 of the proposed Riverside South Business Park at 3700 Twin Falls Pl. in Ottawa, Ontario. - A 150mm watermain service is proposed to service the site, connecting to the 300mm watermain extension from Limebank Road. - A 150mm sanitary service lateral will be connected to the existing 375mm sanitary sewer stub located from Limebank Road. - Storage for the 2-, 5- and 100-year storm events will be provided within the rooftop and in two above-ground storage areas. - Water quality control will be provided on-site by two OGS units.
+- Office building is proposed at block 2 of the proposed Riverside South Business Park at 3700 Twin Falls Pl. in Ottawa, Ontario. - A 150mm watermain service is proposed to service the site, connecting to the 300mm watermain extension from Limebank Road. - A 150mm sanitary service lateral will be connected to the existing 375mm sanitary sewer stub located from Limebank Road. - Storage for the 2-, 5- and 100-year storm events will be provided within the rooftop and in two aboveground storage areas. - Water quality control will be provided on-site via a treatment train approach including CB shields, two OGS units, and low flow channels/storage areas.